-Our new cocktail menu is available now.
-It’s been developed by our whole team, led by General Manager and Head Bartender, Charlotte Wood.
+Our new menu is available now.
+The cocktails within it have been developed by our whole team, led by General Manager and Head Bartender, Charlotte Wood.
 So we thought this might be an opportune moment to find out a little bit more about Charlotte and her bar-tending world.

 We’ve done a lot of work to make sure the menu is contemporary, to fit in with current trends, but also to make the drinks a bit more fun and more interesting then they were previously.
 We’ve tried to throw a few surprises in there and most importantly make a menu full of fantastic drinks that you can’t get anywhere else.